 Yes, I’ve been to South Africa three times already between 2015-2019.
 Yes, there are quite a large number of posts on the blog about.
 Yes, of all the destinations I’ve solo travelled to, none has been visited as frequently as South Africa.
 And yes, an absurd number of photos in my travel photo album are from various destinations in South Africa.

 It really is one of the best destinations in the world and a 2-3 week trip here and there still so much of the country to be discovered.
-This trip worked incredibly well too as logically, this was a trip where I didn’t need to stress about planning the trip in advance, nor do I have to worry about logistics / getting around / safety, having been quite familiar with the infrastructure and mode of transport.
+This itinerary works well too as logistically, getting around is much easier having been quite familiar with the infrastructure and mode of transport.

 I’ve listed the top must-do/see/visit at the top of this list and the rest, you can include or exclude depending on your preference and how much time you have available.